batuhancetinkaya1/2D-Platformer-Game/README.md

 - **Final Boss Fight**: The game culminates in an intense Player vs Bot showdown, with the bot using basic AI mechanics.

 ### Level Progression
 - **Key Mechanism**: The key must be retrieved to unlock the final door.
-Completing the final door triggers the arena fight, the last step of the game.
+Unlocking the final door triggers the arena fight, the last step of the game.

 ---